octopus-network/octopus-appchain-anchor/README.md

 Any user in NEAR protocol can deposit a certain amount of OCT token to this contract to increase his/her delegation as a `delegator` in next `era` of corresponding appchain.
 The user must be already a registered `delegator` of a certain `validator` and the `delegator` must not be unbonded.

-When this contract receives an `appchain message` which indicates that a validator has been unbonded in corresponding appchain, this contract should:
+A registered `validator` can unbond himself/herself from corresponding appchain.
+At this case, this contract should:

 * Remove the `validator` from the `validator set` of next `era` of corresponding appchain and move it to `unbonded validator set`.
 The unlock time of the deposit of this `validator` is set to current time plus the duration of `unlock_period_of_validator_deposit` of `protocol settings`.
 * Remove all delegators of the `validator` from the `validator set` of next `era` of corresponding appchain and move them to `unbonded validator set`.
 The unlock time of the deposit of these `delegator`(s) are set to current time plus the duration of `unlock_period_of_delegator_deposit` of `protocol settings`.

-When this contract receives an `appchain message` which indicates that a delegator has been unbonded in corresponding appchain, this contract should remove the `delegator` from the `validator set` of next `era` of corresponding appchain and move it to `unbonded validator set`.
+A registered `delegator` can unbond himself/herself from a specific `validator` of corresponding appchain.
+At this case, this contract should remove the `delegator` from the `validator set` of next `era` of corresponding appchain and move it to `unbonded validator set`.
 The unlock time of the deposit of the `delegator` is set to current time plus the duration of `unlock_period_of_delegator_deposit` of `protocol settings`.

 A validator can withdraw his/her deposit from this contract at any time before the validator is unbonded in corresponding appchain.
 The deposit of the validator after the withdrawn cannot be less than `minimum_validator_deposit` of `protocol settings`.
 If the validator has already been unbonded in corresponding appchain, he/she has to wait until the unlock period had passed before he/she can withdraw his/her all deposit.